This site is intended for a US audience Non-US Residents For Patients and Caregivers

 PTE is the treatment of choice for CTEPH

 However, not every patient is a candidate for PTE.
-In an international registry of 679 patients with CTEPH, 37% (247) were deemed to have inoperable disease.4
+In a 2011 international registry of 679 patients with CTEPH, 37% (247) were deemed to have inoperable disease.3

-The most common reason patients were considered to have inoperable disease was because the lesions were considered too distal or inaccessible4
+The most common reason patients were considered to have inoperable disease was because the lesions were considered too distal or inaccessible3

 PTE operability assessment requires an expert team